vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 ## Subdivision Basics

-Start by downloading the [practice file](https://scrippscollege.app.box.com/s/bfml0momr6a558ocr2gdiukk83o43ecf) for today's class.
-The folder 02_Subdivision Modeling.

-You'll notice for this class, the practice file is stored in a zip folder.

-We'll talk about project structure more in a bit, but, for now, unzip the file on your computer.

-Navigate to the scenes folder and open the .mb file.

 <figure> <img src = "../assets/images/maya_03_subdivision.jpg"><figcaption>Subdivided Models</figcaption></figure>

 Subdivision modeling is the process of using lower resolution geometry to create complex objects with clean topology.
 Subdivision modeling is the most common form of poly modeling, being used in games, animation, visual effects, and art practices.

-Subdivision divides each each loop and averages the positions of the new vertices.
+Subdivision divides each face by four and averages the positions of the new vertices.

 <figure> <img src = "../assets/images/maya_03_subdivision_01.jpg"><figcaption>Edge loops divided and vertices averaged</figcaption></figure>

 There are many different algorithms for subdiving a model.
 Maya by default uses an adapted version of the Catmull–Clark Subdivision algorithm (more on this in the coming weeks).
 Other algorithms include OpenSubdiv, developed by Pixar.

-### Smooth Preview vs. Smooth
+## Smooth Preview

 We can preview what our mesh will look like subdivided using the **3** Key.
 This turns on **Smooth Preview**